hangtingchen/MFCC/README.md

 C/C++ code to extract MFCC or FBank features from wav files.

+# masterCPLus should be used.
+The mater branch may not be updated in time.

 # Install

 1. Download following code from my GitHub and put these three directories under the same root directory.